Adanos020/funky/README.md

 ```

 ## Arithmetics
-To make a number literal, simply insert digits.
-You can insert a decimal point if you need too.
-In longer numbers you can insert spaces for readability (as in identifiers, number of spaces is ignored).
+To make a number literal, simply input digits.
+You can input a decimal point if you need too.
+In longer numbers you can input spaces for readability (as in identifiers, number of spaces is ignored).
 ```
 dozen <- 12
 PI << 3.14 159 265 359